Jada Talley

-Jada Talley (born February 20, 1999) is an American professional soccer player who plays as a forward for KuPS of the Finnish Kansallinen Liiga.
+Jada Talley (born February 20, 1999) is an American professional soccer player who plays as a forward for Kuopion Palloseura (KuPS) of the Finnish Kansallinen Liiga.

-Talley spent four years of her collegiate career with the Arizona Wildcats before transferring to the USC Trojans for one season.
+Talley spent four years of her college career with the Arizona Wildcats before transferring to the USC Trojans for one season.
 She was drafted 31st overall in the 2022 NWSL Draft by Orlando Pride before signing short-term contracts with Kansas City Current and Portland Thorns.
-In July she moved to Finland to sign with KuPS.
+In July 2022, she moved to Finland to sign with KuPS.

 Early life

-Born in Corona, California, Talley was a four-year letterwinner at Centennial High School, where she played forward for the Huskies.
-As a freshman she was named first-team All-Big XIII Division and Offensive Player of the Year.
-She played club soccer for ECNL team So Cal Blues.
+Born in Corona, California, Talley was a four-year letterwinner at Centennial High School, where she played forward for the "Huskies".
+As a freshman, she was named first-team All-Big XIII Division and Offensive Player of the Year.
+She played club soccer for the ECNL team So Cal Blues.

 College career

-Talley played five seasons of college soccer, joining the Wildcats at the University of Arizona in 2017 before transferring to the University of Southern California in 2021.
-As a freshman she made 18 appearances but started in only one, scoring one goal and assisting twice.
+Talley played five seasons of college soccer, joining the "Wildcats" at the University of Arizona in 2017 before transferring to the University of Southern California in 2021.
+As a freshman she made 18 appearances but started in only one match, scoring one goal and assisting twice.
 In her sophomore year, Talley started in 19 of 20 appearances and led the team in goals with seven, adding one assist.
-Individually she earned All-Pac-12 Conference third-team honors.
-In 2019, Talley started all 20 of Arizona's games and scored a career-high and a school-record 10 goals and eight assists for a combined 28 points.
+Individually, she earned All-Pac-12 Conference third-team honors.
+In 2019, Talley started all 20 of Arizona's games and scored a career-high and a school-record ten goals and eight assists for a combined 28 points.

 She was recognized individually with All-Pac-12 first-team and United Soccer Coaches All-Pacific Region second-team selections.
 In 2020, Talley once again started every game, making 15 appearances during the shortened schedule as a result of the COVID-19 pandemic.
 She scored six goals and six assists on the way to All-Pac-12 second-team honors.
-In 2021, Talley opted to use the additional year of eligibility granted by the NCAA due to the COVID-19 pandemic, transferring within the Pac-12 to play for the USC Trojans.
-With 24 goals and 16 assists, Talley departed Arizona as fourth on both career lists in Wildcats program history.
-Talley made 15 starts in 18 appearances as a redshirt senior for USC, scoring three goals and making two assists.
+In 2021, she opted to use the additional year of eligibility granted by the NCAA due to the COVID-19 pandemic, transferring within the Pac-12 to play for the USC "Trojans".
+With 24 goals and 16 assists, she left Arizona as fourth on both career lists in Wildcats' program history.
+She made 15 starts in 18 appearances as a redshirt senior for USC, scoring three goals and making two assists.